How Coronavirus (COVID-19) affects Defaults and Statutory Demands?

 - bring an application to set aside the demand and serve that application on the creditor.

-If the company doesn’t do any of the above, strictly within 21 days of the demand being served, it is presumed to be insolvent.
+If the company doesn’t do any of the above the applicable deadline, it is presumed to be insolvent.

 This then enables the creditor to bring an application in the Supreme or Federal Court to wind up the company, which may result in a liquidator being appointed if not opposed.